-The historian for the Ghost Army of WWII Tour is Rick Beyer, who produced and directed the award-winning PBS documentary The Ghost Army, and co-wrote (with Liz Sayles) The Ghost Army of World War II.
-He is currently working as an advisor on a feature film based on his book that will star actor Bradley Cooper.
+The historian for this tour is Rick Beyer, who produced and directed the award-winning PBS documentary The Ghost Army, and co-wrote (with Liz Sayles) The Ghost Army of World War II.
+He has done extensive research on the unit, visited the battlefields of Europe many times, and with his wife Marilyn, has led this tour since 2014.
+Beyer founded the Ghost Army Legacy Project, and is currently working as an advisor on a feature film based on his book that is being developed by the producers of American Sniper.

 DAY 1 Flight to London

 Guests organize their overnight flight to London.
 Please call us if you need any help making these arrangements.

 Check into the hotel where the group gathers for an evening welcome reception and dinner.
 Historian Rick Beyer treats us to our first lecture, with introductions all around.